Kusal47/Kusal47/README.md

 # Hi 🧑‍💻, I'm **Kushal Aryal**
 ### A dedicated **Flutter Developer** crafting smooth mobile experiences 🚀

-🔹 From concept to code — I specialize in building scalable apps with **Flutter, Dart, and Firebase**.
+🔹 From concept to code- I specialize in building scalable apps with **Flutter, Dart, and Firebase**.
 🔹 Based in **Nepal 🇳🇵**, passionate about clean architecture and continuous learning.